wsteenhu/demux-snakemake/README.md

 Add mapping files for each run into the folder `mapping_files`.
 These mapping files are formatted in the same way as the mapping files that were created to run the QIIME1-pipeline we previously used.
 They should minimally include two columns with sample-IDs (**#SampleID**) and barcodes (**BarcodeSequence**).
 Others columns, like **LinkerPrimerSequence** , **Description** or others, are optional.
 Please find an example of a mapping file in `examples`.

+Alternatively, another location can be chosen for these mapping files, which should be adjusted in the `config/congfig.yaml`-file.

 #### Step 3: Create `run_sheet.csv`

 In order for this pipeline to work, we need a `run_sheet.csv`-file within the `config`-folder.
 This file is used as a pointer to the raw sequence-files that should be demultiplexed.